vddCore/RedstoneMCU/mcu_design_doc.md

 ## Redstone MCU design document

-Redstone MCU is an 8-bit microcontroller unit with 256 bytes of built-in memory and 64-byte internal stack.
+Redstone MCU is a user-programmable 8-bit microcontroller unit with 128 bytes of built-in memory and 32-byte internal stack.
 The MCU is capable of receiving and outputting redstone signals from its 4 peripheral ports depending on user-defined configuration.

 ### Physical Design
 - 4 redstone signal ports (North, East, South, West).